fuzhufozhu/ali_lot/intl.en-US/User Guide/Create products and devices/TSL/Define features.md

  **Note:** When the gateway connection protocol is Modbus, you cannot define custom services for the product.

  |
         |Identifier|Identifies a service.
 It must be unique within the product.
 The parameter identifier in Alink JSON TSL.
 It is used as the key when this service is called.
-An identifier can contain English letters, digits, and underscores \(\_\), and cannot exceed 30 characters in length.**Note:** Identifiers of input parameters cannot be any one of the following words: set, get, post, time, and value.
+An identifier can contain English letters, digits, and underscores \(\_\), and cannot exceed 30 characters in length. **Note:** Identifiers of input parameters cannot be any one of the following words: set, get, post, time, and value.

  |
         |Invoke Method|         -   Asynchronous: For an asynchronous call, IoT Platform returns the result directly after the request is sent, and does not wait for a response from the device.
         -   Synchronous: For a synchronous call, IoT Platform waits for a response from the device.
 If no response is received, the call times out.
  |
-        |Input Parameters|\(Optional\) Set input parameters for the service.Click **Add Parameter**, and add an input parameter in the dialog box that appears.
+        |Input Parameters|\(Optional\) Set input parameters for the service.
+Click **Add Parameter**, and add an input parameter in the dialog box that appears.

  When the gateway connection protocol is OPC UA, you must set the parameter index that is used to mark the order of the parameters.

  **Note:**

         -   Identifiers of input parameters cannot be any one of the following words: set, get, post, time, and value.
         -   You can either use a property as an input parameter or define an input parameter.
 For example, you can specify the properties Sprinkling Interval and Sprinkling Amount as the input parameters of the Automatic Sprinkler service feature.
 Then, when Automatic Sprinkler is called, the sprinkler automatically starts irrigation according to the sprinkling interval and amount.
         -   You can add up to 20 input parameters for a service.
  |
-        |Output Parameters|\(Optional\) Set output parameters for the service.Click **Add Parameter**, and add an output parameter in the dialog box that appears.
+        |Output Parameters|\(Optional\) Set output parameters for the service.
+Click **Add Parameter**, and add an output parameter in the dialog box that appears.

  When the gateway connection protocol is OPC UA, you must set the parameter index that is used to mark the order of the parameters.

  **Note:**

         -   Identifiers of input parameters cannot be any one of the following words: set, get, post, time, and value.
         -   You can either use a property as an output parameter or define an output parameter.
 For example, you can specify the property SoilHumidity as an output parameter.
 Then, when the service Automatic Sprinkler is called, IoT Platform returns the data about soil humidity.
         -   You can add up to 20 output parameters for a service.
  |
         |Extended Information|When the gateway connection protocol is OPC UA, set a node name.
 Each node name must be unique under the service.|
         |Description|Enter a description or remarks about the service.
 You can enter up to 100 characters.|